Engineering & Technology

 • .5 Credit HS (A80282)

 This second course prepares individuals with a lab-based, hands-on curriculum combining electrical, mechanical, and engineering principles.
 Students will learn to design, build, program, and control robotic devices.
-A rigorous study and application of electrical concepts will include sources of energy, electrical safety, use, and identification of basic electronic components, sensors, and actuators.
-Engineering concepts will include mechanical design, prototype development, design testing, programming, and proper engineer documentation.
+Robotic Systems - Students will dive into the field of robotics further, learning about fields such as:

 Electronics 1 (AET 1130) | uvu concurrent enrollment - SEMESTER